Pay Tax On A Car Accident Judgment In The USA

 Understanding Taxation of Car Accident Settlement Payouts in Florida, USA

-Personal injury and car accident claims in Fort Lauderdale can take months to more than a year to be concluded.
+Personal injury and car accident claims can take months to more than a year to be concluded.
 You may have fought long and hard for compensation by the time your award reaches you.
 Once you receive it, you must not forget to pay taxes on whatever portion of your settlement or award the Internal Revenue Service (IRS) deems taxable.

 How Much Tax To Pay on Settlement?